Introduction and significance of the theme

 - Culture Monitor Zeeland: Baseline measurement.
 Publication 2022

 - Culture monitor Zeeland.
-Publication expected in summer 2024
+Publication 2024

 South-Holland